Hecos-Project/.github/profile/README.md

   <img src="https://raw.githubusercontent.com/Hecos-Project/hecos/main/hecos/assets/Hecos_Logo_Banner.png" width="600">
 </p>

 Welcome to the official home of **Hecos**.
-We are developing a local-first, modular architecture designed to bring high-level intelligence and supportive companionship to private environments.
+We are developing a modular AI Operating Layer designed to bring high-level intelligence, advanced desktop automation, and supportive companionship to private environments.

 ### 🏛️ Our Mission
-To create a seamless, private, and secure bridge between human intent and machine execution.
-Hecos is built to be the "soul" behind diverse environments—from personal assistant setups and smart living spaces to autonomous integration and advanced robotics.
+To create a seamless, fluid, and secure bridge between human intent and machine execution.
+Hecos is built to act as the "soul" behind diverse setups—from personal assistant environments and smart living spaces to advanced digital automation and autonomous workflows.

 ---

 ### 🚀 Key Focus Areas
-* **Modular Intelligence:** A "plug-and-play" system where users can easily expand capabilities, add new "Souls," and personalize their experience.
+* **Modular Intelligence:** A dynamic "plug-and-play" system.
+Users can easily expand capabilities, manage interactive widgets, add new AI "Personas", and configure advanced tools via the centralized Control Room.
-* **Privacy by Design:** Everything stays local.
-No cloud dependency required.
-Your data, your rules, your privacy.
+* **Local & Cloud Fluidity:** A hybrid approach that gives you full control.
+Effortlessly switch between completely private Local LLMs (Ollama/Kobold) and powerful Cloud backends.
+Your data, your rules.
-* **Supportive Presence:** Hecos is designed to be more than just a tool; it is a system built to be always by your side, serving your needs with a unique "system soul."
+* **Supportive Presence:** Hecos is designed to be more than just a tool.
+It is an agentic system built to be consistently by your side, managing files (Drive), media (Vault), schedules, and executing complex tasks using its native system soul.

-### 🛠️ Project Status: Runtime Alpha
+### 🛠️ Project Status: Beta Transition
-Hecos is currently in **v0.19.1 - Runtime Alpha**.
-We are focusing on stabilizing the core architecture, finalizing the rebranding, and refining the "Companion" interaction model.
+Hecos is currently in **v0.23.0 - Beta Transition**.
+We are focusing on solidifying the grid UI architecture, expanding the native API capabilities, and refining the "Companion" interaction model.

 ---